ordinals/ord/docs/src/inscriptions/recursion.md

 }
 ```

-Multiple assets in output with server running with runes and inscriptions index
+Multiple assets inside UTXO with server running with runes and inscriptions index
 but no sats index:

 ```bash